 Dopamine tells the brain whether the reward is ‘salient’ noticeable – substantial, and when a reward is better than expected.
 Dr David reddish of the University of Minnesota explains dopamine’s role like this.

-To push your luck, you put more money into the gumball machine and this time you get no gumball, this time the neurons in the mid-brain release much less dopamine because this reward was worse than expected.
+To push your luck, you put more money into the vending machine and this time you get nothing to eat, this time the neurons in the mid-brain release much less dopamine because this reward was worse than expected.
 It is in this way that dopamine acts as a learning signal to help the brain identify, prioritise, and then anticipate new and unexpected rewards over older predictable rewards.
 Dopamine is a chemical of pleasure, but it handles one specific piece of pleasure.
 Dr Terry Robinson and Dr Kent Barrage of the University of Michigan believe dopamine is more about drug wanting than drug liking.
 It is the first of what will be a series of neurochemicals a kind of hedonic cascade that will create that more considerable pleasurable experience.

 What all-natural pleasure have in everyday things like food and sex is their ability to release dopamine, but drugs cause huge surges of dopamine far higher than the brain was ever meant to handle.
 Drugs fool the brain into the thinking that they are much better than expected.
 Every time the addict uses the drug, and they get that surge of dopamine, their brain receives a message that the drug is better and better than expected even though it’s not.
 It then has more significant survival value even though the drug doesn’t deserve that survival value and it goes higher and higher on the survival priority list, and the drug climbs the survival list until finally, it is in the number one spot.